liuenfu2012/docs/guide/en/backup.md

 :::

 ::: tip
-The database backup command can be used not only to back up the SiteServer CMS system data, but also to any occasion where you need to back up the database to a file.
+The database backup command can be used not only to back up the SS CMS system data, but also to any occasion where you need to back up the database to a file.
 :::

 ## Usage